blakesmods/web/apps/web/content/docs/1.20/mysticalagriculture/soulium-spawner-recipes.md

 ## CraftTweaker

-As of version 7.0.5, Mystical Agriculture allows you easily add your own Soulium Spawner recipes using CraftTweaker.
+Mystical Agriculture allows you easily add your own Soulium Spawner recipes using CraftTweaker.
 Here's how you do it.

 ::callout{title="Recipe Manager Support" icon="i-heroicons-information-circle-solid"}
-As of version **7.0.4**, CraftTweaker integration now supports <a href="https://docs.blamejared.com/1.20.1/en/tutorial/Recipes/RecipeManagers" target="_blank">Recipe Managers</a>!
+CraftTweaker integration now supports <a href="https://docs.blamejared.com/1.20.1/en/tutorial/Recipes/RecipeManagers" target="_blank">Recipe Managers</a>!
 Access all applicable methods using **\<recipetype:mysticalagriculture:soulium_spawner\>**!
 ::

 ### Adding A Recipe